Marine boilers information

 tube boilers to fit into the restricted space available for installations aboard steamships, Some adaptations proved highly advantageous

 Thus, new possibilities were presented for the utilization of steam aboard steamships.
-Even though the marine water tube steam boiler almost has
+Even though the water tube boiler almost has

 All the water tubes discharge below the water level in the steam drum.
 The outer water-tubes function as down comer and the inner tubs function as evaporating tubes.
 This causes violent circulation of the water in the boiler and separate downcomers are not needed.
 To maintain such a circulation, the water level in the steam drum must always be kept well over the external tube-ends.